 Professional background Network sales/direct marketing

 Partner Husband and business partner Jake Burkett

-Children Daughter Blake, 4; sons Banner, 2, and Byron, 16 months.
+Children Daughter Blake; sons Banner, Byron and Boone.
 Daughter Brycee, Blake’s twin, passed away at 2 weeks old.

 Follow on social media Janie on Instagram @janiejoburkett and on Facebook; and Biscuit Bar on Instagram @thebiscuitbar and on Facebook